hackolade/fetch/README.md

 1. Open the MacOS *Keychain Access*.
 1. Click on *File* > *Import Items*.
 1. Select the certificate [./test/resources/certs/gen/rootCA.crt](./test/resources/certs/gen/rootCA.crt).
-1. Locate the certificate that you just imported in your keychain (it is named *Hackolade-Test-Root-CA*) and double click on it.
+1. Locate the certificate that you just imported in your keychain (search for *Hackolade-Test-Root-CA*) and double click on it.
-1. In the *Trust* section of the details dialog, choose to *Always Trust* the certificate for SSL.
+1. Expand the *Trust* section of the details dialog and choose to *Always Trust* the certificate for SSL.
 1. Close the details dialog to apply your changes.
 1. Start the application with `npm run test:app:cert`.
 It should render all connections with a green background.
 1. [Optional] You can remove the certificate from your keychain.